Hayy:Learning is a community educational platform for artists and creatives based in Saudi Arabia.

 Hayy:Learning – Navigating the Contemporary Art Scene

-In advance of the launch of Hayy:Creative Hub in the winter of 2020, Navigating the Contemporary Art Scene was designed to respond to the needs of the Saudi arts scene and support emerging and upcoming Saudi-based artists in developing their skills and career-development, and tracing local and regional arts histories.
+In advance of the launch of Hayy:Creative Hub in 2021, Navigating the Contemporary Art Scene was designed to respond to the needs of the Saudi arts scene and support emerging and upcoming Saudi-based artists in developing their skills and career-development, and tracing local and regional arts histories.
 It took place over the course of four months from September to December, 2019.

 Through an open call, the 15 following participants were invited to join the programme by sharing their insights and practices.
 The participants included: Ahmed Sofi, Ammar Jimman, Ayman Daydban, Aziz Jamal, Balqis Al Rashed, Bashaer Hawsawi, Daniah Alsaleh, Fai Ahmad, Joud Fahmi, Khaled Al Tubaishi, Majed Angawi, Maisa Shaldan, Meshaal Alzeer, Moath Alofi and Zainab Mumtaz.